-The following are recommendations to keep your computer, accounts, and data more secure.
+The following are required and recommended steps to keep your computer, accounts, and data more secure.
 The steps involving setup, installation, or configuration require administrative/root privileges.

 Note: Staff machines under SEASnet support have many of these configured already.
 Please check with the Help Desk before making changes.

-- Lock down and physically secure all equipment, especially laptops and machines in open areas.
+- Physical Security: Devices and Institutional Information must be physically secured.
 You can submit a SEASnet Service Request to do so.

 - Log off the machine when you leave for the day.

 - Implement user account hygiene: check for and delete old and unused accounts.

 - Create strong passwords for all computer accounts and change them every 6 months.

 - Use a password manager; do not re-use passwords.
 UCLA has licenses for LastPass

 - Do not save passwords in web browsers.

 - Do not keep any Sensitive Data on your computer unless absolutely necessary – if you must keep sensitive data on your computer it should be Secured – compromised computers containing sensitive data will be subject to UCLA Policy 420.

 - If you have passwords or other sensitive data in hard copy (on paper), keep it secure.
 In a locked cabinet, for example.